 E-commerce Unit Economics: The Metrics That Actually Matter

-Unit economics is the foundation of every sustainable e-commerce business, yet it is one of the most misunderstood areas of DTC finance.
+Unit economics is the foundation of every sustainable e-commerce business, and it's one of the most misunderstood areas of DTC finance.
 Brands that nail their unit economics scale profitably.
-Brands that do not end up growing themselves into bankruptcy — spending more to acquire each customer than that customer will ever return.
+Brands that don't end up growing themselves into bankruptcy, spending more to acquire each customer than that customer will ever return.

-The problem is not that operators do not care about unit economics.
-It is that the calculations are more nuanced than they appear, the data is harder to assemble than it should be, and the common shortcuts lead to dangerously wrong conclusions.
+The problem isn't that operators don't care.
+The calculations are trickier than they look, the data is harder to assemble than it should be, and the common shortcuts lead to dangerously wrong conclusions.
+At Scentbird we rebuilt our unit economics model three times before it actually matched what we saw in the bank account.

-This guide covers the metrics that actually matter for e-commerce unit economics, how to calculate each one correctly, what benchmarks to target, and the mistakes that trip up even experienced operators.
+This guide covers the metrics that matter, how to calculate each one correctly, what benchmarks to target, and the mistakes that trip up even experienced operators.

 What Unit Economics Means for E-commerce

 Unit economics answers a simple question: is each customer you acquire profitable on a standalone basis?
-If you spend $40 to acquire a customer who generates $150 in lifetime gross profit, the unit economics work.
-If you spend $40 to acquire a customer who generates $30 in lifetime gross profit, no amount of scaling will fix the fundamental math.
+If you spend $40 to acquire a customer who generates $150 in lifetime gross profit, the math works.
+If you spend $40 to get $30 back, no amount of scaling will fix it.

-For e-commerce specifically, unit economics is more complex than for SaaS or subscription businesses because customer behavior is less predictable.
+For e-commerce specifically, unit economics is messier than for SaaS because customer behavior is less predictable.
 A SaaS customer pays a known monthly fee until they cancel.
-An e-commerce customer might buy once and disappear, or might buy 20 times over two years.
-The variability in customer value makes accurate measurement essential.
+An e-commerce customer might buy once and disappear, or buy 20 times over two years.
+That variability is what makes accurate measurement worth the effort.

 Customer Acquisition Cost (CAC)